Test Your Knowledge

 Yes.
 Below are a few reasons for disqualification, please note that this list not exhaustive.

-• Applications that are incomplete
+• Applications that are incomplete, or do not follow all instructions

 • Applications submitted after the deadline (when applicable)